alanwsmith/bitty/content/v2.0.0/_docs/data-listeners.md

 Change the event listeners the component uses.

-For example:
+Availability: `<[@ config.tag_name @]>` elements: yes - child elements: no

+bitty listens for `click` and `input` events on its child elements by default.
+Other listeners can be used by setting them with the `data-listeners` attribute.

+For example, to switch to listening for the mouse entering elements:

     data-listeners="mouseenter"